-Here are nine of the best paint colors for your foyer.
+Here are 10 of the best paint color ideas for your foyer.

 01 of 10

 Whether you have a large or small space, a crisp, clean white is always a great choice.
-Sherwin-Williams' Extra White is a cool tone that opens up the foyer and highlights any of the natural light.
-The entryway above from public311design is simple, but welcoming and modern, and it makes a great impression on guests.
-If you're looking to get a similar effect, find out how much paint you need with The Spruce's Paint Calculator.
+Sherwin-Williams' Extra White is a cool tone that opens up the foyer and highlights any of the natural light streaming in.
+An entryway that is simple, but welcoming and modern, makes a great impression on guests.

 02 of 10